renweview/WWCodeMobile/README.md

 💻 Technical Webinars 📲 Coding Resources 💭 Slack Study Group Sessions 🗺️ Supportive Global Network

-If you're interested in joing the community as a member or volunteer please visit https://www.womenwhocode.com/mobile for more information!
+If you're interested in joing the community as a member or volunteer please visit our [website](https://www.womenwhocode.com/mobile) for more information!

 ## Social
 [Twitter](https://twitter.com/wwcodemobile),